Economy of Iraq: Agriculture

-Following the invasion led by the United States in March 2003, with the incomes of many Iraqis devastated, the market for foodstuffs shrunk.
-Seeking to re-orient Iraq's economy toward private ownership and international competitiveness, the United States saw the dismantling of the Public Distribution System as essential for a market-driven agriculture.
-Because of the great reliance of most Iraqis on government-subsidized food, this goal was never realized.
-Increased productivity became the focus of much of the US-funded agricultural reconstruction program.
-Many of these projects were undertaken by the Agricultural Reconstruction and Development Iraq (ARDI) program run by Development Alternatives, Inc. (DAI) of Bethesda, Maryland, under a contract with USAID signed on 15 October 2003.
-While ARDI participated in limited ways, the restoration of Iraq's irrigation systems was mostly funded under USAID's contract with Bechtel International.
+After the U.S. invasion in March 2003, many Iraqis became dependent on government-subsidized food.
+The US-funded agricultural reconstruction program thus focused on increased productivity under the aegis of Agricultural Reconstruction and Development Iraq (ARDI).
+Another program was run by Development Alternatives, Inc. (DAI) of Bethesda, Maryland.
+The restoration of Iraq's irrigation systems was largely funded by Bechtel International.

-ARDI conducted demonstration trials of improved practices and varieties of many crops: winter cereals (wheat and barley), summer cereals (rice, maize, and sorghum), potatoes, and tomatoes.
-Feed supplements and veterinary treatments were demonstrated to increase ovulation, conception, and birth weights of livestock.
+ARDI conducted trials to improve farming practices and crop varieties of winter cereals (wheat and barley), summer cereals (rice, maize, and sorghum), potatoes, and tomatoes.
+Feed supplements and veterinary treatments were introduced to increase ovulation, conception, and birth weights of livestock.
 Surveys were conducted of poultry growers and apple farmers.
 Nurseries were established for date palms and grapes.
-College buildings and farm tractors were rebuilt.
 ARDI had projects promoting trade associations and producers' co-ops and supported extension as an appropriate governmental function.
 The contract eventually cost over $100 million and lasted through December 2006.
 Under its Community Action Program, USAID also funded an analysis of markets for sheep and wool.
 It awarded a contract to the University of Hawaii to revitalize higher education in agriculture.
 It awarded a contract for $120 million to the Louis Berger Group to promote Iraq's private sector, including agriculture.

-Starting in 2006, agricultural reconstruction was also conducted by Provincial Reconstruction Teams within the occupying Multi-National Force – Iraq.
-Intended to promote goodwill and sap the insurgency, "PRTs" allowed military commanders to identify local needs and, with few bureaucratic hurdles, to dispense up to $500,000.
+Starting in 2006, Provincial Reconstruction Teams were sent in to promote goodwill and sap the insurgency.
+"PRTs" allowed military commanders to identify local needs and, with few bureaucratic hurdles, to dispense up to $500,000.
 Civilians from many agencies within the U.S. Department of Agriculture, as well as USAID, served tours on PRTs.
 Some participants criticized the absence of a national agricultural strategy, or clear direction on the design of projects.
 Others complained that projects emphasized "American-style, 21st-century agricultural technologies and methodologies..." that were inappropriate for Iraq.

-Agricultural production has not rebounded noticeably from the reconstruction program.
-According to the Food and Agriculture Organization (FAO), between 2002 and 2013, production of wheat increased 11 per cent and milled rice 8 per cent, but barley had decreased 13 per cent and maize 40 per cent.
+Agricultural production did not rebound from the reconstruction program.
+According to the Food and Agriculture Organization (FAO), between 2002 and 2013, the production of wheat increased 11 percent and milled rice 8 percent, but barley had decreased 13 percent and maize 40 percent.
 Scaled in "international dollars" (2004-2006 base equaling 100) Iraq's per capita food production was 135 in 2002, 96 in 2007, and 94 in 2012.
 The agricultural sector shed workers.
 In those same years, production per worker was 117, 106, and 130, respectively.